-• Accessibility: The public hearing is accessible to individuals with physical disabilities.
-Special arrangements for participation in the public hearing by individuals with hearing, speech, or vision impairment may be made upon request at least three days prior to the hearing.
-Fair Housing Equal Opportunity.
+PUBLIC PARTICIPATION: The City of Billings encourages all members of the community to participate in the Consolidated Planning process.
+The public hearing is accessible to individuals with physical disabilities.
+Special arrangements for participation in the public hearings by individuals with hearing, speech, or vision impairment may be made upon request at least three days prior to the hearing.
+Non-English speaking persons wishing to participate will also be accommodated through translation and / or interpretation in accordance with the City's Language Assistance Plan.
+The public is encouraged to participate: